 If you have the budget though, search ads are worth exploring too to capture high intent & active customers in the market.
 Search has consistently generated the largest ROI throughout the COVID-19 pandemic and had the least impact from the downturn.

-If you’re still looking for additional help, please reach out to us – we’d be more than happy to give a helping hand getting ready for the holiday season.
+If you’re still looking for additional help, please reach out to us – we’d be more than happy to give a helping hand.
 Drop us an email or fire up a live chat on our website for a super-speedy response.